 We take this opportunity to tell you that from this beach (north, on the left) you can find an original Iberian settlement from the VIth century BC and can also access Cala Corb and Cala Estreta in about 30 minutes walk.
 Right along the coastal path you can reach and visiti the Cala S’Alguer and Cala Fosca.
 Both the road to the left and the right are signposted and offer spectacular views.

 3. Cala TavalleraThis is for us one of the best beaches of Cap de Creus.
 Cala Taballera leaves you breathless when you arrive, Cap de Creus environment and a rugged landscape make it a unique cove.
 It’s a heavenly space and is very secluded from civilization so it’s advisable to go spend the day and enjoy nature and clear waters.

 To get to this spectacular unspoilt corner you have to walk for a while.
 You have to leave Port de la Selva following the GR11, you can only reach there by car in a 4×4 prepared for cobbled areas.
 Towards the end of Port de la Selva there are markers that indicate the way, there is a crossroads indicating Cala Sant Baldiri and Cala Tavallera and both lead to the cove, although it’s advisable to follow the Sant Baldiri path to contemplate the ruins of this interesting ancient Romanesque building.
 They are about 2 km distance.
 This is one of the ends of the GR11, the route across the Pyrenees from west to east.

 It is a cove without services and consists of pebbles and sand, typical cove of Cap de Creus with black and gray colors.
-The cove is nude and very uncrowded even in summer.
+The cove is nudist and very uncrowded even in summer.
 Such a remote and secluded cove that you can camp and sleep without having anyone scold you for that and if you take with you the equipment you can enjoy its seabed.